overture-stack/genomic-data-playground/README.md

 - GNU Make

 ## <a name="quick-start"></a>Quick Start
-Assuming docker, docker-compose and make are already installed, you can just jump straight to the [usage sections](#usage)
+Assuming docker, docker-compose and make are already installed, you can jump straight to the [All in One](#all-in-one) section, followed by the [Configuring the Arranger Portal](#configuring-arranger-portal) section.

 [Back to Contents](#toc)